 1. Bellevue University

 Applicants are required to submit an accredited undergraduate degree with a GPA of at least 2.5 based on the last 60 credits.
-Neither work experience or a GMAT/GRE score are required.
+Neither work experience nor a GMAT/GRE score is required.

 Standard Courses – Accounting for Performance Management, Business Performance Management, Business Analysis for Decision-making, Financial Reporting and Analysis, Financial Management and Strategy, Human Capital and Organizational Performance, Marketing and New Media Strategy, Operations and Logistics in the Value Chain, and Strategy Innovation and Integration.